tippenein/tippenein.github.io/_posts/2016-03-26-parser-combinators.md

 ### The Actual Parsing

-Since we'll be slurping up data up until we hit one of the above defined separators, we'll make a parser to do just that:
+Since we'll be slurping up data until we hit one of the above defined separators, we'll make a parser to do just that:

 {% highlight haskell %}